Four reasons for buying a property on the Costa Tropical

 In 2009, the motorway from the capital of Granada to the coast was completed.
 This made Madrid, the airport of Granada, the city of Granada with its Alhambra Palace and the ski slopes of the Sierra Nevada even closer to the Costa Tropical.
 It currently takes 40 minutes to reach the Alhambra and the city, 55 minutes to reach the airport and 70 minutes to the ski slopes.
 This makes it a viable option for people working in Granada to live on the coast to enjoy the better climate and quality of life here.

-The completion of the Autovía del Mediterráneo/A7 to the Granada-road and to Almeria, places the Costa Tropical at a very strategic point between Málaga, Granada and Almeria.
+The completion of the AutovĂa del Mediterráneo/A7 to the Granada-road and to Almeria, places the Costa Tropical at a very strategic point between Málaga, Granada and Almeria.

 Two of these marinas will be private, the ones in Almuñécar and Playa Granada, the one in Motril will be developed by the Port Authority of Motril.
 The project of the Port of Motril is the one which, a priori, is taking the lead into provoking a tourist revolution on the Costa Tropical with a dock, surrounded by commercial and leisure facilities, similar to Malaga's Muelle Uno.
-If everything turns out as expected, these three harbours will be a reality in 2026.
+While plans for additional marinas on the Costa Tropical continue to progress, timelines differ per project and remain subject to administrative approvals and environmental procedures.
+In Playa Granada, for example, the “La Marina” project has recently moved forward and the start of works has been reported for 2026, subject to the remaining procedures.

-At Cumbre Villas, we are also offering our clients a rental and property management service so we can handle everything for you from finding your dream home up to generating rental income.
+At Cumbre Villas, we offer our clients rental and property management services, so we can handle everything for you — from helping you find your dream home up to generating rental income.